 Extended dry detention basins are modified conventional dry detention basins, designed to hold stormwater for at least 24 hours to allow solids to settle and to reduce local and downstream flooding.
 Extended dry detention basins may be designed with either a fixed or adjustable outflow device.
 Pretreatment is a fundamental design component of an extended dry detention basin to reduce the potential for clogging.
 Other components such as a micropool or shallow marsh may be added to enhance pollutant removal.

-Ability to meet specific standards